 In the vast majority of cases, the young people we support through our youth justice programs have committed low-level, opportunistic crimes.

-Recently, a young person accessing our homelessness service was caught attempting to steal a can of tuna.
+In one instance, a young person accessing our homelessness service was caught attempting to steal a can of tuna.
 She was charged and released with a 12-month Community Correction Order that includes committing no further offences and a court appearance.

 For a young person already facing complex life challenges – in this case, homelessness, financial stress and domestic violence – involvement with the justice system makes them even more vulnerable.